ruturajvishwamitre/Edge-innovators-backend/README.md

 ---

-## Why Use MSBTE Marksheet Analyzer?
+## Why Use MSBTE Marksheet Extractor?

 - **Save Time**: Automate the tedious task of manually extracting data from PDF marksheets.
 - **Accuracy**: Reduce human errors in data extraction and processing.